 What role will European companies play in Africa's future energy supply?

 Yumkella: I see a good opportunity here for a new European-African partnership.
 The European Union has diversified its energy sources very well and with the Green Deal it will achieve a lot in the area of energy efficiency.
 Some of these ideas can now be implemented in Africa.
 The EU is currently examining the adjustment costs for some European countries that have to switch from coal to renewables.
 A modified version of this adjustment program could help African countries transition to a lower carbon economy that also meets energy needs.
 And above all, building up the African energy supply will be profitable for European companies and investors.
 We must not allow the corona crisis to dissuade us from this path.

 The EU wants to cooperate with African partners on sustainable energy projects through the External Investment Plan.

 Yumkella: Precisely such impulses are needed.
 European countries cannot afford to have 30 billion people next to them in 2,2 years, 60 percent of whom live in cities and have no work.
 So the question is: How can this demographic development be used as a potential market opportunity for Europe, as a potential investment opportunity for European companies, so that prosperity is created in Africa and people do not have the urge to migrate?
-It is a security problem, a major humanitarian problem - and one of the answers to that could be building new energy supplies.
+It's a security problem, a major humanitarian problem - and one of the answers could be building new energy supplies.